dfinity/portal/docs/developer-docs/defi/rosetta/icrc_rosetta/data_api/index.md

 import { MarkdownChipRow } from "/src/components/Chip/MarkdownChipRow";

-# Data-API implementation
+# Data API implementation

 <MarkdownChipRow labels={["Intermediate", "Tutorial" ]} />

 ## Overview
-The following data can be fetched from the data-api endpoints for the ICRC Rosetta implementation:
+The following data can be fetched from the data API endpoints for the ICRC Rosetta implementation:

 - [Network](/docs/developer-docs/defi/rosetta/icrc_rosetta/data_api/network.md): Fetch network specific information, such as the most recent block and what network Rosetta is connected to.